SPT-CL J2032-5627: a new Southern double relic cluster observed with ASKAP: Discussion

+We compare the surface brightness sensitivity of the ATCA 5.5-GHz and ASKAP observations \CORRS{(observation details in Table \ref{tab:obs})} {by simulating for each observation a range of circular Gaussian sources of varying FWHM but constant peak, $P$, in Jy\,deg$^{-2}$.
+The various Gaussians are \CORRSthree{each simulated and} imaged \CORRSthree{separately} with \texttt{wsclean} \CORRSthree{using the otherwise empty} \verb|MODEL_DATA| \CORRSthree{column of the respective datasets.} \CORRSthree{We use the same imaging parameters as in the original robust $+0.25$ (ASKAP) and naturally-weighted (ATCA H75) images.
+T}he peak surface brightness, $S_\text{peak}$, in Jy\,beam$^{-1}$ is then measured from the map without CLEANing.
+For a $3\sigma_\text{rms}$ detection the surface brightness sensitivity can be estimated via $\sigma_\text{SB} = 3\sigma_\text{rms} \left(P/S_\text{peak}\right)$ \citep[see Section 4 of][for further details]{Hodgson2020}.}

-Radio relics are not generally detected above 4 GHz \citep[see e.g.][]{vda+19}, however, given the $u$--$v$ coverage offered by the compact H75 configuration of the ATCA we are able to make a detection.
-We compare the surface brightness sensitivity of the ATCA 5.5-GHz and ASKAP observations, simulating the response to Gaussian sources of varying angular sizes \citep[see][for detail of the process]{Hodgson2020}.
-In addition to the short ATCA H75 observation, we simulate a full synthesis rotation equivalent (11.4~hr to account for interwoven calibrator scans) for completeness, corresponding to a more complete $u$--$v$ sampling closer to ASKAP.
-To compare ASKAP to ATCA we rescale the measured peak flux using $\alpha = -1.33$ (as measured for the SE relic) but also compare a range from $-1.5 \leq \alpha \leq -1.0$.
-Fig. \ref{fig:sb} shows the surface brightness sensitivity for the three data sets (ASKAP, ATCA, and an 11.4~hr ATCA observation) for varying angular scales.
-Immediately we can see that the H75 data, even for a short observation, provides good surface brightness sensitivity largely due to the size of the PSF without antenna 6.
-One thing to note here is that the primary beam FWHM of the ATCA at 5.5~GHz is $\sim9$~arcmin, which limits the angular scale sensitivity without mosaicking.
+To compare ASKAP to ATCA we rescale the measured peak \CORRStwo{surface brightness} \CORRS{to 1.4~GHz} using \CORRS{$\alpha = -1.2$} but also compare a range from \CORRS{$-1.8 \leq \alpha \leq -1.0$.} Fig. \ref{fig:sb} shows \CORRStwo{$\sigma_\text{SB}$} for these datasets \CORRStwo{over a range of convolved FWHM between 0 and 10~arcmin.} \CORRSthree{While the same Gaussian sources are simulated for each dataset, after convolution with the PSF of each observation the Gaussian sources in the ATCA H75 images have larger FWHM.} Immediately we can see that the H75 data, even for such a short observation, provides good surface brightness sensitivity largely due to the size of the PSF without antenna 6. \CORRS{Additionally, the \CORRSthree{angular size of the SE relic in the H75 images} occurs at the most sensitive scale for the observation.} One thing to note here is that the primary beam FWHM of the ATCA at 5.5~GHz is $\sim10$~arcmin, which limits the angular scale sensitivity without mosaicking.